 Crafting a valedictorian speech is no small feat.
 You're about to graduate, and you've been given the honor of speaking on behalf of your class.
 It's your chance to inspire, reflect, and even entertain an audience made up of peers, faculty, family, and friends.
+The pressure can feel immense, but with the right approach, you can deliver a speech that people will remember for years to come.

 Preparing to Write Your Speech